Kai-Liu001/Kai-Liu001.github.io/_pages/about.md

 subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
-  align: right
   image: KaiLiu.jpg
-  image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>